Want to understand every 2020 fiasco? You need to revisit Fyre Fest

 After that, Trump announced the country would be open and “raring to go” by Easter, because he liked the religious symbolism of that date.
 The country is now only just getting started re-opening, and warily at that.

 Trump, speaking on behalf of the task force, has claimed again and again that we’ll have a vaccine by the end of 2020.
-A great many scientists, including Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, insist instead that it’s “very likely” we’ll get a vaccine within a year to 18 months.
+Much of the scientific community disagrees, including Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, who insists instead that it’s “very likely” we’ll get a vaccine within a year to 18 months.

-Despite all of these messaging failures that have kept people in a continual state of disappointment, and despite the U.S. leading the world in mortality, Kushner recently declared the coronavirus task force’s efforts “a great success story,” just as Trump announced it would be winding down soon, its mission apparently accomplished.
+Despite all of these messaging failures that have kept people continually disappointed, and despite the U.S. leading the world in mortality, Kushner recently declared his efforts “a great success story,” just as Trump announced he would be winding down the task force soon, its mission apparently accomplished.

 Testing has indeed ramped up significantly under the task force’s watch, leading the world in sheer volume, if not in the amount of testing relative to population.

-But what the coronavirus task force has mainly done, though, is sell a pipe dream to the average loser about being in good hands.
+But what the coronavirus task force has mainly done, though, is sell a pipe dream to the average loser about being in good hands during a crisis.